 - Invested time and effort in coaching and/or mentoring

-Sustainability is awarded to an individual or team that accomplished some or all of the following:
+Sustainability is awarded to an individual that accomplished some or all of the following:

 - Demonstrated the application of UBC sustainability policy or plans in their actions, daily operations or activities on campus

 - Actively engaged their colleagues in demonstrated ways to support campus sustainability

 - Initiated a sustainability-related initiative or practice within the unit or department that has benefited day-to-day operations or the overall campus’ environmental footprint

 - Demonstrated involvement as a volunteer individual or team to help educate, create awareness or promote campus sustainability